-3.2.4 SME's local businesses, supported businesses and the third sector
+3.2.4 SME's, Local Businesses, Supported Businesses and the Third Sector

-During the year we have continued to address sustainability in procurement.
+We have continued to address sustainability in procurement during the year.
 We publish a directory of supported businesses on the SSSC intranet.
-This directory provides supported businesses, contact details including website links and a summary of goods and services provided by each supported business.
+This directory provides supported businesses contact details including website links and a summary of goods and services provided by each supported business.

 We continue to capture spend with SME's, social enterprises and third sector suppliers.
-Our 2021/22 spend with SMEs is £0.741m, representing 25% of our total spend and 54% of our procurement spend.
+Our 2022/23 spend with SMEs is £0.913m, representing 14% of our total spend and 26% of our procurement spend.
 An analysis of our annual spend with SMEs is shown in the graphs below.
-The peak in spend levels in 2018/19 relates to non recurring system development and implementation expenditure.